 The CGLLR algorithm is shown in Algorithm 1.
-Starting with the original query Q, the algorithm keeps producing queries in two steps until no other query unique up to variable renaming can be produced.
+The expression Q[D/D']denotes the conjunctive query obtained from Q by replacing the body atom Dwith a new atom D'.
+The function MGU takes as input two atoms and returns their most general unifier [4].
+The function λ takes as input a conjunctive query Q and returns a new conjunctive query obtained by replacing each occurrence of an unbound variable in Q with the symbol .
+As can be seen, starting with the original query Q, the algorithm keeps producing queries in two steps until no other query unique up to variable renaming can be produced.
 In the reformulation step the algorithm rewrites the body atoms of a given query Q' by using applicable TBox axioms as rewriting rules, generating a new query for every atom reformulation.
-The expression Q[D/D'] denotes the conjunctive query obtained from Q by replacing the body atom D with a new atom D'.
 Then, in the reduction step the algorithm produces a new query $\lambda(Q'\sigma)$ for each pair of body atoms of Q' that unify.
-The function MGU takes as input two atoms and returns their most general unifier [4].
-The function $\lambda$ takes as input a conjunctive query Q and returns a new conjunctive query obtained by replacing each occurrence of an unbound variable in Q with the symbol ${-}$ .
-The reduction step is necessary to achieve completeness since an axiom that is not applicable to any body atom of Q' may be applicable to some body atom of $\lambda(Q'\sigma)$ .
+The second step is necessary to achieve completeness since an axiom that is not applicable to any body atom of Q' may be applicable to some body atom of $\lambda(Q'\sigma)$.

-As a final remark, we point out that the CGLLR algorithm does not handle qualified existential quantification natively-that is, there is no rewriting rule for axioms of the form $A \sqsubseteq \exists R.B$ .
-Instead, w.l.o.g. every axiom of such a form occurring in $\mathcal{T}$ is replaced with the set of axioms $\{A \sqsubseteq \exists P_1, \exists P_1^- \sqsubseteq B, P_1 \sqsubseteq R\}$ , where $P_1$ is a new atomic role not occurring in $\mathcal{T}$ .
+As a minor remark, we point out that the CGLLR algorithm does not handle qualified existential quantification natively-that is, there is no rewriting rule for axioms of the form $A \sqsubseteq \exists R.B$.
+Instead, w.l.o.g. every axiom of such a form occurring in \mathcal{T} is replaced with the set of axioms $\{A \sqsubseteq \exists P_1, \exists P_1^- \sqsubseteq B, P_1 \sqsubseteq R\}$, where P_1 is a new atomic role not occurring in \mathcal{T} .

-Resolution-based Algorithm Our algorithm takes as input a conjunctive query Q and an $\mathcal{ELHI}$ TBox $\mathcal{T}$ , and produces a datalog query that is a rewriting of Q w.r.t. $\mathcal{T}$ .
-We have shown that if $\mathcal{T}$ is in DL-LiteR, then the rewriting is a union of conjunctive queries.
-The algorithm first transforms Q and $\mathcal{T}$ into clauses, and then computes the rewriting by using a resolution-based calculus to derive new clauses from the initial set.
+Resolution-based Approach Our algorithm takes as input a conjunctive query Q and an \mathcal{ELHI} TBox \mathcal{T} , and produces a datalog query that is a rewriting of Q w.r.t. \mathcal{T} .
+We have shown that if \mathcal{T} is in DL-Lite_R, then the rewriting is a union of conjunctive queries.
+The algorithm first transforms Q and \mathcal{T} into return { $C \mid C \in unfold(ff(R))$, and C has the same head predicate as Q}; Algorithm 2: Our resolution-based algorithm clauses, and then computes the rewriting by using a resolution-based calculus to derive new clauses from the initial set.